percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 or when submitting a bug.

-.. note:: Do not enable debugging in production environments, bacause it logs authentication info (that is, passwords).
+.. note:: Do not enable debugging in production environments, because it logs authentication info (that is, passwords).

 .. variable:: wsrep_desync